sse-labs/energy-toolkit/README.md

 | `validate` | Validates program configuration files before measurement.         |

 The CLI provides a flexible and scriptable way to benchmark energy efficiency, making it ideal for automated testing or performance evaluation workflows.

-Here’s a polished **“Usage as Library”** section that matches the tone and structure of your existing README, and cleanly demonstrates how to use the `energy-toolkit` programmatically in Python.
-It builds on the example you provided and fits naturally after your CLI documentation.

 ---

 ## Usage as Library